apache/zeppelin/docs/security/datasource_authorization.md

 Apache Zeppelin allows users to use their own credentials to authenticate with **Data Sources**.

 For example, let's assume you have an account in the Vertica databases with credentials.
-You might want to use this account to create a JDBC connection instead of a shared account with all users.
+You might want to use this account to create a JDBC connection instead of a shared account with all users who are defined in `conf/shiro.ini`.
-In this case, you can add your credential information to Zeppelin and use them with below simple steps.
+In this case, you can add your credential information to Apache Zeppelin and use them with below simple steps.

-## How to save credential information?
+## How to save the credential information?
 You can add new credentials in the dropdown menu for your data source which can be passed to interpreters.

 <img class="img-responsive" src="../assets/themes/zeppelin/img/docs-img/credential_tab.png" width="180px"/>

-**Entity** can be the key that distiguishes each credential sets.
+**Entity** can be the key that distinguishes each credential sets.
 Type **Username & Password** for your own credentials. ex) user & password of Mysql

 <img class="img-responsive" src="../assets/themes/zeppelin/img/docs-img/add_credential.png" />

 The credentials saved as per users defined in `conf/shiro.ini`.
+If you didn't activate [shiro authentication in Apache Zeppelin](./shiroauthentication.html), your credential information will be saved as `anonymous`.
-All credential informtation can be found in `conf/credentials.json`.
+All credential information also can be found in `conf/credentials.json`.

 #### JDBC interpreter
 You need to maintain per-user connection pools.
-The interpret method takes the user string as parameter and executes the jdbc call using a connection in the user's connection pool.
+The interpret method takes the user string as a parameter and executes the jdbc call using a connection in the user's connection pool.

 #### Presto
-You don't need password if the Presto DB server runs backend code using HDFS authorization for the user.
+You don't need a password if the Presto DB server runs backend code using HDFS authorization for the user.

 #### Vertica and Mysql
-You have to store password information for users.
+You have to store the password information for users.

 ## Please note
 As a first step of data source authentication feature, [ZEPPELIN-828](https://issues.apache.org/jira/browse/ZEPPELIN-828) was proposed and implemented in Pull Request [#860](https://github.com/apache/zeppelin/pull/860).
-Currently, customized 3rd party interpreters can use this feature.
+Currently, only customized 3rd party interpreters can use this feature.
 We are planning to apply this mechanism to [the community interpreters](../manual/interpreterinstallation.md#available-community-managed-interpreters) in the near future.
 Please keep track [ZEPPELIN-1070](https://issues.apache.org/jira/browse/ZEPPELIN-1070).